erickduran/blog/_posts/2019-02-09-ddns-python-script.md

 I hope this can help you setup your server in a faster and easier way as it did to me.
 If you have any comments or suggestions please comment them below.

+### Updated on _April 7th, 2019_

+- Changed to Python 3.5
+- Catched error caused by some `urllib` versions
+- Now stable and working for weeks, several IP changes